poult-lab/daily-word/english_words_ learning.md

 08.culprit [ˈkʌlprɪt]

-[noun] The police quickly identified the real culprits.
+[noun] The police quickly identified the real culprits./Data breach started 5 months ago; Chinese ex-employee suspected as culprit.

 "a person who has done sth wrong or against the law"